 Women have shown a significantly higher preference to urine as a sample type for hrHPV testing in comparison to brush-based cervical-vaginal self-sampling methods (10,11).
 Urine is also preferred as it non-invasive and suitable for home-collection (10,12).
 Recent studies confirm similar sensitivities between urine and clinician-taken smears as well as brush-based self-sampling for detecting high-grade lesions, (9,12), further highlighting the potential of urine as a sample type.

-To know more urine as a preferred sample type for HPV detection, read our blog.
+To know more about urine as a preferred sample type for HPV detection, read our blog.

 Colli-Pee® - An innovative urine collection solution:

 First-void urine (initial urine flow) contains higher concentrations of HPV DNA than a midstream urine sample (13,14), which is necessary for improved diagnostic accuracy.
 For this reason, Novosanis developed Colli-Pee®, a urine collection device, which allows for standardized, volumetric collection of first-void urine.
 Additionally, for HPV testing, a urine preservative is recommended to improve stability of the sample.
 Colli-Pee® can be pre-filled with Novosanis non-toxic proprietary Urine Conservation Medium (UCM).

 To know more about Colli-Pee® in HPV-based cervical cancer screening read our white paper.

 As women living with HIV are more at risk to develop invasive cervical cancer, regular screening for the cancer type is even more critical in this population.
 HIV rates in adolescent girls and young women are particularly high in areas where cervical cancer screening is significantly low.
-In these regions, that that have poor access to essential health services, urine as a sample type for HPV detection offers great potential to reach more women, especially those living with HIV.
+In these regions, that have poor access to essential health services, urine as a sample type for HPV detection offers great potential to reach more women,.